Firefox: Reception

-Firefox has been criticized by web developers for late adoption of web standards and not fixing bugs which are decades old.
-No support for view transition, gradient and CSS features lack is also criticized.
-Firefox scores less on both HTML5test and JetStream2 compared to rival browsers.
+Firefox has been criticized by web developers for late adoption of web standards and not fixing bugs that are decades old.
+The lack of support for view transitions, gradients, and certain CSS features is also criticized.
+Firefox scores lower on both HTML5test and JetStream2 compared to rival browsers.

-Other issues include high battery usage, being highly resource intensive, removal of tab group, use of telemetry, ads in search bar, dated download system, lack of PWA, and lack of ability to share text fragment.

 In 2025, Mozilla introduced a terms of use for Firefox, as a means to give more transparency over users' rights and permissions for the browser outside of the Mozilla Public License.
 The company received criticism centering around a clause that gave Mozilla a "nonexclusive, royalty-free, worldwide license" to use any information that was sent to Mozilla in the process of using the browser.
 The new terms were perceived as privacy-compromising and were motivated by a desire to use user data in AI model training.
 Mozilla denied these claims and asserted that many modified words were to ease readability, increase transparency, formalize existing implicit agreements, and describe the circumstances of a free browser, adding that the AI features are covered by a separate agreement.
-Criticism centered on fears that the license grant covered all data inputted, while Mozilla responded saying that the change "does NOT give us ownership of your data".
+Criticism centered on fears that the license grant covered all data entered by the user, while Mozilla responded saying that the change "does NOT give us ownership of your data".
 Days later, in an attempt to respond to the fallout, Mozilla changed the wording of their privacy FAQ, removing a pledge to never "sell your personal data" and revising another section denying allegations that it sold user data, saying that it gathers some information from hideable advertisements as well as chatbot metadata when interacted with, and that the legal definition of "sell" was vague in some jurisdictions.